-My objectives are to obtain reasonable assurance about whether material noncompliance with the compliance requirements referred to above occurred, whether due to fraud or error, and express an opinion on the District Attorney's compliance based on my audit.
-Reasonable assurance is a high level compliance with those provisions was not an objective of my audit, and accordingly, I do not express such an opinion.
+As part of obtaining reasonable assurance about whether the District Attorney's financial statements are free from material misstatement, I performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+However, providing an opinion on compliance with those provisions was not an objective of my audit, and accordingly, I do not express such an opinion.
 The results of my tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.